convictional/engineering-interview/README.md

 There are two primary objectives of this challenge:

-1. Read in the product data located at https://my-json-server.typicode.com/convictional/engineering-interview-api/products
+1. Read in the product data located at https://my-json-server.typicode.com/convictional/engineering-interview-api/products via HTTP
 1. Present the data from step 1 using an API that fulfills the API Contract found in `contract.yaml`

 The end goal of this challenge is to provide a codebase that can be run locally with an API that is accessed via localhost.
 No hosting of the API on a cloud provider is required.